 1. Many Banks Aren’t Budgeting Enough

-IT staff need to be able to respond to threats, and banks that tighten the budget on IT spending cripple this mission.
+IT staff needs to be able to respond to threats, and banks that tighten the budget on IT spending cripple this mission.
 Unfortunately, some banks reduce IT budgets to free up more money for customer-facing web tools and apps.
 This move short-circuits IT’s ability to defend against a cyber attack.
 Banks must take threats seriously, and this means adopting stricter network security standards and adequately funding IT departments for cyber monitoring and defense.
 If your clients find out that you are preventing data breaches to secure their investment, they may find a new bank.

-2. Two-Factor Authentication is No Longer Optional
+2. Two-factor authentication is No Longer Optional

 Two-factor identification offers superior protection, but many employees dislike having to verify their identity using another method.
 Single-factor identification for apps and password-protected portals leaves banks vulnerable to an attack when cybercriminals have stolen legitimate user credentials.

 Hackers are using more sophisticated and creative methods to easily steal login credentials.
 Once they have credentials, they can penetrate the system without raising any alarms.